 MS and PhD Students

-The University of Minnesota College of Veterinary Medicine is one of only 28 colleges of veterinary medicine in the United States.
-In addition to offering a professional degree in veterinary medicine, the college offers master’s (MS) and doctoral (PhD) degrees.
+In addition to offering a professional degree in veterinary medicine, the college offers doctoral (PhD) and master’s (MS) degrees.

 The college’s graduate programs are based on the principle that advancing animal and human health stems from the same scientific foundation.
 We provide MS and PhD training at the intersection of animal, human, and ecosystem health.
 Students can earn MS and PhD degrees in Veterinary Medicine and in Comparative and Molecular Biosciences.
 A combined PhD/DVM program is also offered.